TrackableEntities/EntityFrameworkCore.Scaffolding.Handlebars/README.md

 ## Nullable Reference Types

 Take advantage of C# nullable reference types by enabling them in your .csproj file.
+(This is by default in .NET 6.)

 ```xml
 <PropertyGroup>